canonical-web-and-design/tutorials.ubuntu.com/tutorials/get-started-canonical-kubernetes/get-started-canonical-kubernetes.md

 With JAAS, you don’t need to deal with the setup and configuration of Juju.
 All you will need is credentials for AWS, GCE, or Azure.

-Kick off deployment of your Kubernetes cluster by clicking the follow link: [The Canonical Distribution of Kubernetes](https://jujucharms.com/new?dd=bundle/canonical-kubernetes).
+Kick off, [deply The Canonical Distribution of Kubernetes](https://jujucharms.com/new?dd=bundle/canonical-kubernetes) (if you haven't done this already).

 Deployment will take several minutes as Juju creates new instances in the cloud and sets up the Kubernetes cluster components.
 Pending units are outlined in *orange*.
 Up and running ones are outlined in *black*.
 ![Status GUI](./images/status-gui.png)